stuvusIT/ansible_slapd_base/README.md

 This role sets up a very basic OpenLDAP slapd with an (almost) empty OLC.
 The slapd is not usable, as no database is created.
-This has to be done by another role.
+This has to be done by another role like [slapd-config](https://github.com/stuvusIT/slapd-config).

 The main purpose is to clear all distribution-specific settings of the slapd server.